-For works that are being constructed and handed over to Council prior to a subdivision certificate being issued, Council acknowledges that the subdivision certificate itself is a form of security.
-As a result, Council will only require security to be provided in the following instances:
+For works that are being constructed and handed over to Council prior to a subdivision certificate being issued, Council acknowledges that the subdivision

-- Works constructed on privately owned land NIL - Works constructed on publicly owned land where there will be no disruption to existing services and facilities - an amount sufficient for Council to make the works safe if they are left incomplete.
-This will be negotiated on a caseby-case basis and could be as minimal as the cost to erect a fence around

-Works constructed on publicly owned land where there will be disruption to existing services and facilities - an amount will be negotiated on a case-bycase basis.
+- Works constructed on privately owned land NIL - Works constructed on publicly owned land where there will be no disruption to existing services and facilities an amount sufficient for Council to make the works safe if they are left incomplete.
+This will be negotiated on a case-by-case basis and could be as minimal as the cost to erect a fence around the works. - Works constructed on publicly owned land where there will be disruption to existing services and facilities - an amount will be negotiated on a case-bycase basis.
 In some instances (such as road works on an existing public road) Council may require an amount equal to the cost of completing the works.